datacamp/authoring/docs/courses/design/template.md

   - Another point-form description
   - Again, two or three bullets is enough

-## Step 4: How are the concepts connected?
+## Step 4: How Are the Concepts Connected?

 - Chapter 1
   - Lesson 1.1